Grove Racing

 Grove Racing is an Australian motor racing team that's previously competed in various series, including the Porsche Carrera Cup Australia Championship and Super2 Series.
-The team is making its debut in the Supercars Championship in 2022.
-They will campaign two Ford Mustangs, driven by Lee Holdsworth and David Reynolds.
+The team made its debut in the Supercars Championship in 2022.
+They will campaign two Ford Mustang S650s, driven by Matthew Payne and Kai Allen.

 History

 GT racing

 Grove Racing was founded by businessman Stephen Grove in 2011 with a focus on racing Porsches in various categories.
 Having first competed in the Porsche Sprint Challenge Australia, the team entered the Porsche Carrera Cup Australia Championship in 2012 with Stephen as driver in the elite class.
 In 2014, the team won the first of its five Bathurst 12 Hour class victories.

 Super2 Series

 In 2018, Stephen's son Brenton entered the Super2 Series having also competed in Porsches.
 The team drafted two-time 24 Hours of Le Mans winner Earl Bamber to co-drive with Brenton at that year's Bathurst 250 endurance race for the series.
 The team did not continue in the series in 2019 with Brenton moving to drive for Triple Eight Race Engineering in the series.

 In 2021, Matthew Payne entered the Super2 Series for the last two rounds in a Nissan Altima L33.